One from the Heart: Production

 One from the Heart features an original soundtrack from Crystal Gayle and Tom Waits.
 Waits received an Academy Award nomination for Best Musical Score.
 Dean Tavoularis, whose art department was next door to the musical rehearsal space, used Waits' music as tonal inspiration, incorporating it into the film's highly stylized "look".
 Mickey Hart and musician Bobby Vega also were credited for their contributions to the production.
 Coppola used the opportunity to introduce a more economic method of filmmaking.
 Dubbed the "electronic cinema", it involved shooting and editing a visual storyboard on videotape, allowing for a reference during the actual shooting on film.

-Gene Kelly was a dance consultant for the sequence involving Teri Garr and Raul Julia.
+Gene Kelly was a dance consultant for the sequence involving Teri Garr and Raúl Juliá.
 Kelly disagreed with Coppola over the story the dance was meant to portray.
-Coppola used his own preference for the theatrical release, although the film's 2003 restoration depicted Kelly’s original idea.
+Coppola used his own preference for the theatrical release, although the film's 2003 restoration depicted Kelly's original idea.

+Coppola initially envisioned making the movie as "live cinema", which would have consisted of live music and performance (a collection of eight ten-minute reels spliced together to appear continuous because, at that time, film cameras could only record ten minutes at a time) so it would not have to be edited.
+However, cinematographer Vittorio Storaro asked Coppola to take a more conventional cinematic approach.
+Because of their previous collaborations (as well as Tavoularis supporting Storaro), he agreed instead of firing and replacing Storaro.
+Coppola listed this decision as his life's biggest regret.

 Release

 A screening of an unfinished print in San Francisco, California in August 1981 resulted in many exhibitors backing out of showing the film.
 Paramount decided on a general release in February 1982.
-The studio also stated that it would hold Oscar-consideration screenings in December 1981, but backed out; Coppola perceived that Paramount wanted to focus on Oscar campaigns for Reds and Ragtime, but the studio insisted that they didn't want to pose a threat to the wide release.
+The studio also stated that it would hold Oscar-consideration screenings in December 1981, but backed out; Coppola believed that Paramount wanted to focus on Oscar campaigns for Reds and Ragtime, but the studio insisted that they didn't want to pose a threat to the wide release.

-Coppola booked a New York City preview on January 15, 1982 at Radio City Music Hall without the authorization of Paramount.
+Coppola booked a New York City preview on January 15, 1982, at Radio City Music Hall without the authorization of Paramount.
 These screenings further soured the relationship between Coppola and Paramount, which was problematic during the arduous shooting and only increased as a result of the poor screening in San Francisco.
 Paramount ultimately pulled out of the distribution of the film despite the fact that it was booked in theaters throughout America.
 At almost the last minute, Coppola forged a new deal with Columbia Pictures.

 The commercial failure of the film resulted in a decade of financial turmoil for Coppola and his production companies.

-Critical reception
+On January 19, 2024, in select theaters in the United States, an updated and restored version of the film, entitled One From the Heart: Reprise was released in 4K.